pauldubois777/VendingMachineKataA2/README.md

 * Method to Get Qty Available (product)

 ### Bank object - Holds the money in the machine
 * Method to check if bank can make change.
+    The maximum change ever needed will be 20 cents
+    At least 4 nickles then return true else if at least 2 nickles and at least 1 dime return true else if 1 nickle and at least 2 dimes return true otherwise return false
 * Balance - Array of coins with qty of each coin in machine
 * Method to return a monetary value from the bank.
 This removes the appropriate coins from the bank balance, and send them to the Return object.
 * Method to add coins to the bank.
 Increases the Balance array of coins appropriately.